angelogeminiani/sapiens-datamover/readme.md

 Is quite simple figure how Schedule works:

 - start_at: optional value representing hour and minute. ex: "10:20", "18:30", etc..
- - timeline: optional value representing a key-pair "unit:value". ex: "millisecond:100", "second:3", "minute:10", "hour:24".
+- timeline: optional value representing a key-pair "unit:value". ex: "millisecond:100", "second:3", "minute:10", "hour:
+  24".

 Schedule is optional at all.
 If you do not specify any value, the job will not be scheduled, but remain a valid job that can be invoked from another job (see below about "Job Chains").

 ### Job Chains ###